-- A. Member has C1 inhibitor deficiency or dysfunction as confirmed by laboratory testing and meets both of the following criteria: - 1.
-Member has a C4 level below the lower limit of normal as defined by the laboratory performing the test, and - 2.
-Member meets one of the following criteria: - C1 inhibitor (C1-INH) antigenic level below the lower limit of normal as defined by the laboratory performing the test, or - Normal C1-INH antigenic level and a low C1-INH functional level (functional C1-INH less than 50% or C1-INH functional level below the lower limit of normal as defined by the laboratory performing the test). - B. Member has normal C1 inhibitor as confirmed by laboratory testing and meets one of the following criteria:
+- E. Member has C1 inhibitor deficiency or dysfunction as confirmed by laboratory testing and meets both of the following criteria: - 1.
+Member has a C4 level below the lower limit of normal as defined by the laboratory performing the test, AND - 2.
+Member meets one of the following criteria: - i.
+C1 inhibitor (C1-INH) antigenic level below the lower limit of normal as defined by the laboratory performing the test, OR - ii.
+Normal C1-INH antigenic level and a low C1-INH functional level (functional C1-INH less than 50% or C1-INH functional level below the lower limit of normal as defined by the laboratory performing the test), OR - F. Member has normal C1 inhibitor as confirmed by laboratory testing and meets one of the following criteria: - 1.
+Member has an F12, angiopoietin-1, plasminogen, or kininogen-1 (KNG1) gene mutation as confirmed by genetic testing, OR - 2.
+Member has a documented family history of angioedema, and the angioedema was refractory to a trial of high-dose antihistamine (e.g., cetirizine) for at least one month.